ollema/nlp_offenseeval/README.md

- * Data representation suggestion: Hashtags have own embeddings which are concencated to BERT output.
+ * Data representation suggestions:
+ -Hashtags have own embeddings which are concencated to BERT output.
    - gensim.downloader.load("glove-twitter-100")
    - Has embeddings for common twitter hashtags like "maga".
 Needs lowercased and hashtag symbol removed.
     This can be used to concencate emb for hashtags to use domain specific information.
+ -Concecate number of hashtags and number of emojis to classifier -Randomly initialize Hashtag/emoji embeddings and train them from OLID dataset (provided from offensEval)

  * Thoughts for discussion
    - Prevailance of spelling errors make the data set noisy.
 BERT may split up incorrectly spelled words